 Criminal Law

-Criminal law, also known as penal law, involves the prosecution of persons accused of committing crimes.
-When a person is arrested, these laws require that the arresting police officers must follow certain rules and that the prosecutor prove guilt beyond a reasonable doubt.
 If you have been arrested or are accused of a crime, you should immediately contact a criminal lawyer.
-A criminal lawyer can ensure the protection of your legal rights and make sure that the prosecutor meets this burden of proof when presenting a case for your innocence.
+A criminal lawyer can ensure the protection of your legal rights and make sure you have the best chance at winning your case.

 The Definition of a Crime

-The government divides crimes into three categories: felonies, misdemeanors and infractions.
+The government divides crimes into three categories: felonies, misdemeanors, and infractions.
 The most serious of these crimes are felonies, with misdemeanors next in severity and infractions being the least serious.
 With the exception of cases in which the accused is mentally ill, all defendants have the right to defend themselves in court.
 Most defendants, however, choose to have a criminal defense attorney represent them.

-- Felonies.
+Felonies.
 The most serious of crimes, such as murder and rape, are classified as felonies.
 Felonies are divided into various sub-categories that address factors such as repeat offenses and the manner in which the crime is committed.
 Felonies typically carry a jail sentence of at least one year.
-Almost all defendants accused of a felony hire a criminal defense attorney
+Almost all defendants accused of a felony hire a criminal defense attorney.

-- Misdemeanors.
+Misdemeanors.
 Crimes classified as misdemeanors are not as serious as felonies.
-Punishment for a misdemeanor may include a fine, jail time of less than a year or both.
+Punishment for a misdemeanor may include a fine, jail time of less than a year, or both.
 In many jurisdictions, misdemeanors are divided into three sub-categories: high (or "gross"), ordinary and petty.
-Although misdemeanors are not as serious as felonies, many people who are accused of misdemeanors choose to hire a criminal lawyer to defend them
+Although misdemeanors are not as serious as felonies, many people who are accused of misdemeanors choose to hire a criminal lawyer to defend them.

-- Infractions.
+Infractions.
 Crimes classified as infractions involve minor offenses such as traffic law violations.
 In most states, infractions are not punishable by jail time.
 Even in those states where jail time is a possibility, this rarely occurs in practice.
-People accused of infractions seldom hire a criminal defense attorney
+People accused of infractions seldom hire a criminal defense attorney.

 Punishment for Crimes